markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 - Testing the deployment manually
 - Deployment to Heroku

-in Section 10 you will learn how to deploy a model using platform as a service.
-You will learn what platform as a service is.
-We will be using Heroku for this course.
-So you will learn how to create the Heroku account and how to configure it to deploy your mothers and then you will deploy your mother using Heroku.mYou will also implement testing and continuous integration using Heroku.
+in Section 10 you will learn how to deploy a model using **platform as a service**.

+- You will learn what platform as a service is.
+- We will be using Heroku for this course.
+So you will learn how to create the Heroku account and how to configure it to deploy your mothers
+- and then you will deploy your mother using Heroku.
+- You will also implement testing and continuous integration using Heroku.

 ## Selection 11: Running Apps with Containers (Docker)